Itineraries

 Still between two route shapes, dates, or budget levels?

-The three route families to understand
+The three route patterns to understand

 A 3-day route is usually about gorillas.
 A 5-day route is where Akagera becomes realistic.
 A 7-day route is where western Rwanda and Nyungwe start to feel coherent instead of rushed.